Order of St. Sylvester: Regulations of Pius X

-Each recipient may illustrate their Papal knighthood with post nominal lettering as seen above.
+Each recipient may illustrate their Papal knighthood with post-nominal lettering as seen above.

 Insignia

 The current decoration or cross of the Order is a gold cross of white enamelled surface, in the centre of which is impressed the image of St. Sylvester, surrounded by a blue enamelled circle bearing the inscription in letters of gold SANC.
-SYLVESTER P. M. On the obverse, in the centre, are the Papal tiara and crossed keys with the date of the Order's restoration under Gregory: MDCCCXXXXR, and that of the Pius X renovation, MDCCCCV, impressed in characters of gold upon a blue circle.
+SYLVESTER P. M. Others state SANC.
+SILVESTER.
+PONT.
+MAX., indicating the title Pontifex Maximus.
+On the obverse, in the centre, are the papal tiara and crossed keys with the dates of the Order's restoration under Gregory, MDCCCXXXXR, and that of the Pius X renovation, MDCCCCV, impressed in characters of gold upon a blue circle.
 The ribbon of the decoration is black silk with three narrow red stripes.
 The star or badge is the cross of the Order attached to a silver star.

 Uniform

-The official uniform is a black coat ornamented with one row of gilt buttons, black velvet, gold-embroidered collar and cuffs, black gold-striped trousers, a bicornered cocked silk (bicorne) hat with a cockade of the papal colors to which is added a white plume when worn by a Knight Grand Cross, a black plume when worn by a Commander, and a sword.
+The official uniform is a black coat ornamented with one row of gilt buttons, black velvet, gold-embroidered collar and cuffs, black gold-striped trousers, a bicornered cocked silk (bicorne) hat with a cockade of the papal colours to which is added a white plume when worn by a Knight Grand Cross, a black plume when worn by a Commander, and a sword.
 Knights Grand Cross wear a sash and a badge or star on the left side of the breast; Commanders wear a cross around the neck; and Knights wear a smaller cross on the left breast of the uniform.
 The uniform is considerably more embroidered for the higher ranks and white gloves are usually worn.